bsc-mem/Mess-simulator/Standalone/README.md

 The Standalone version of Mess Simulator operates independently and is ideal for:

-- **Understanding the Mess Simulator:** The Mess simulator serves as a simple example for learning how it operates.
+- **Understanding the Mess Simulator:** The standalone version serves as a simple example for learning how Mess Simulator operates.
 Its user-friendly interface simplifies future integrations with other CPU simulators.

 - **Regular Updates:** The standalone version will continually receive the latest features.
 Utilizing and integrating this version ensures that users can effortlessly keep their models up to date.